 - Usually, a pack has 5 to 8 members.
-However, it may have as much as 36 members.
+However, it may have as many as 36 members.

 - The mating pair dominates the pack and is known as the dominating pair or the alpha male and alpha female.

-- The dominating pair usually starts activities, guides the movements of the pack, and controls critical situations during hunt.
-Actually, the parents teach their offspring how to hunt, avoid threats, survive, and mark territories.
+- The dominating pair usually starts activities, guides the movements of the pack, and controls critical situations during the hunt.
+The parents teach their offspring how to hunt, avoid threats, survive, and mark territories.

 - Besides the dominating pair, other wolves in a pack have a dominance hierarchy.

-- Only the dominating pair mate within the pack, however, if a pack is of large size, other members also get the opportunity of mating.
+- Only the dominating pair mate within the pack, however, if a pack is large, other members also get the opportunity of mating.

 - Wolves are territorial and vigorously defend their territory against other packs.